(Daily, experimental, version 0.4)

 Mass coral bleaching is a phenomenon driven by environmental stress.
 Currently, all satellite products used to monitor stress related to mass coral bleaching events are based solely on sea surface temperature (SST).
 Whereas temperature is clearly the main environmental driver of this phenomenon, it is actually the stress caused by excessive light that leads to bleaching.
 The link to temperature is via increased ambient temperature which reduces the tolerance level of corals to stress caused by light.
 So if the stress from light is already high, the addition of thermal stress can trigger bleaching.

-Corals acclimate to light within a few weeks (the satellite product described here uses an acclimation rate of 6 days for half-acclimation).
-Since the acclimation is not instantaneous, quick changes in light levels from one day to the next will result in stress due to an excess of light if the light levels jumped from cloudy conditions one day to sunny conditions the next, or the removal of light stress (i.e. the ability for repair) if the reverse occurred.
+Corals acclimate to light within a few weeks.
+(The LSD product suite described here uses an acclimation rate of 6 days for half-acclimation.)
+Since the acclimation is not instantaneous, quick changes in light levels from one day to the next will result in the addition of stress due to an excess of light, if the light levels jumped from cloudy conditions one day to sunny conditions the next, or the removal of light stress (i.e., the ability for repair) if the reverse occurred.
 Since the effects of stress are cumulative, over the course of a year, the coral photosystem ranges from being far from stressed in the winter months, to being right on the threshold of too much stress in the summer.
 However, not all yearly cycles are the same and light stress levels differ from one summer to another.

-This is called the Daily Light Stress Damage value and is plotted as an image with values ranging from -150 to 50 mol quanta (see second top image above: Daily Light Stress Damage).
-During a stress event, positive Daily Light Stress Damage values are accumulated and plotted as an LSD Index image with values ranging from 0 to 400 mol quanta (see top image above: LSD Index).
+This is called the Total Daily Stress value and is plotted (second image from top above) with values ranging from -150 to 50 mol quanta.
+During a stress event, positive Total Daily Stress values are accumulated and plotted as an LSD Index (top image above) with values ranging from 0 to >4.
 Once the LSD Index climbs above 0, it is expected that corals will begin to pale.
 As the value continues to increase, corals will eventually bleach.
-The exact value of the LSD Index for bleaching is yet to be determined; however, anecdotal evidence suggests that it will be somewhere around 200.
+The exact value of the LSD Index for bleaching is yet to be determined; however, anecdotal evidence suggests that it will be somewhere around 1.